Yu Sang-hun

-Yu Sang-hun (Korean: 유상훈; born 25 May 1989) is a South Korean footballer who plays as a goalkeeper for Gangwon FC.
+Yu Sang-hun (Korean: 유상훈; born 25 May 1989) is a South Korean footballer who plays as a goalkeeper for Seongnam FC.

 Club career

 In 2011, he joined FC Seoul.

 In the 2013 season, he became a second goalkeeper of FC Seoul.

 In the 2014 season, he was selected as best player of 2014 AFC Champions League quarter-finals.

 Especially, in the Quarter-final 2nd leg, he saved three penalties in a shoot-out.